pennydy/MOS_Island/README.md

 ## General information
 Experiment 1 (`1_written-context`): Discourse Backgroundedness and the Manner-of-Speaking (MoS) Islands

-Experiment 1a (`1a_mos_say`): Default interpretation of sentences with "say" and MoS verbs
+Experiment 2a (`1b_mos_say-context`): Discourse backgroundedness and extraction from the complement clause of "say" and MoS verbs

-Experiment 1a (`1b_mos_say-context`): Discourse backgroundedness and extraction from the complement clause of "say" and MoS verbs
+Experiment 2b (`1a_mos_say`): Default interpretation of sentences with "say" and MoS verbs

-Experiment 2 (`2_sayAdv-main`): MoS island effect with "say+adv" constructions
+Experiment 3a (`2_sayAdv-main`): MoS island effect with "say+adv" constructions

-Experiment 3 (`3_sayAdv-context`): Discourse backgroundedness and MoS island effect in "say + adv" constructions
+Experiment 3b (`3_sayAdv-context`): Discourse backgroundedness and MoS island effect in "say + adv" constructions

 ## Structure of this repository
 ```bash